MP Estate Planning UK

 Passing the TRS security checks with matching identity details

-Have the lead trustee’s full name, date of birth and National Insurance ready.
-TRS requires exact matches to the record.
-You will also need one other person’s details linked to the arrangement for verification.
+Have the lead trustee’s full legal name, date of birth and National Insurance number ready.
+The TRS requires exact matches to the details already on record — even a slight difference in name spelling or an old address can cause a mismatch.
+You will also need the details of at least one other person linked to the trust arrangement (such as the settlor or another trustee) for additional verification.

 Linking the URN/UTR and confirming an agent